jordantgh/sinicus_rna_analysis/README.md

 git merge origin/main
 ```

-#### Push Your Changes: P
+#### Push Your Changes:

-ush your branch with your changes to the repository on GitHub:
+Push your branch with your changes to the repository on GitHub:

 ```{bash}
 git push origin your-feature-branch-name